 - Prominent placement of all articles on the Data Collection Online home page

 - Prominent placement in the Data Collection Online email newsletter

 - Article exposure through multiple social media channels

-- Potential cross-promotion to other relevant websites (and their e-newsletters) in the Life Science Connect network
+- Potential cross-promotion to other relevant websites and their newsletters in the Life Science Connect network.

 - Discuss the significance of a hot topic, trend, or development within the industry — one that is generating a lot of excitement, concern, and/or confusion.

 - Point to an emerging topic or issue that hasn’t yet garnered much attention or had much impact.
 Make a case for why readers should pay early attention to it and possibly start preparing for its eventual impact.